Clogs. If you have one, then you know they suck. If you haven’t had one, then it’s best to be prepared for the possibility.

 When dealing with clogs, it is definitely better to remain on the offensive.
 So drink plenty of water, take some lecithin, and empty fully and completely and you should be fine.

 Have you had a clogged milk duct?
 What have you tried to get it out?
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.

 Until next time!